xUhEngwAng/912-notes/words.md

 > (v)used to say that someone dislikes someone or something very much</br>
 > (v)abide by: to accept and obey a decision, agreement etc, even though you may not agree with it

-	- I can's abide that man -- he's so self-satisfied.
+	- I can't abide that man -- he's so self-satisfied.
 	- You have to abide by the referee's decision.

 ## 3rd, October